 - Infection, bleeding, or scarring.

 Emotional aspects should also be considered.
-Donors may experience stress or anxiety, but counseling and support services are available.
+Donors may experience stress or anxiety, but counselling and support services are available.
 Despite these risks, the majority of donors recover fully, and many find the experience deeply rewarding, knowing they’ve saved a life through living liver donation.

 Preparation and Evaluation for a Living Donor